NikKowPHP/social-brain/a.md

     2.  **Find the Data:** Ask "Can you give me a specific example?" to move from drama to data.

 #### **2. 🔧 Repairing a connection (For Restoring Trust)**
-Repairing trust after a mistake isn't a new protocol; it's a direct application of the **Connection & Trust Protocol (Chapter 6)** when the stakes are high.
+Repairing trust after a mistake isn't a new practice; it's a direct application of the **Art of Connection and Trust (Chapter 6)** when the stakes are high.
 This is what Maria used to fix the damage with Leo.
 It begins with the **Conductor's Breath (Chapter 1)** to manage your own defensiveness, followed by the **Empathy Loop** to understand the damage you caused.
 The sequence is a practical application of our Core Duo:
 *   **The Sequence:**
     1.  **Regulate Yourself First:** Use **The Conductor's Breath**.
     2.  **Lead with a Shared Intent:** Open with a goal of mutual understanding ("I want to fix the damage...").